OlapPivotTableExtensions/OlapPivotTableExtensions.github.io/Search.md

 Starting with release 0.8.4, a number of search performance optimizations were implemented.
 Search runs a little faster than before when searching case insensitive cubes.
 Also, search performance is improved by detecting whether searching on the server or on the client will be quicker under current network conditions.

-_Known Issue:_ Especially when searching for multiple search terms, the performance may be better when [workitem:"Exact match" is unchecked](25642).
+_Known Issue:_ Especially when searching for multiple search terms, the performance may be better when ["Exact match" is unchecked](https://olappivottableextend.codeplex.com/workitem/25642).
 This will hopefully be resolved in a future release.

-_Note:_ The search feature code was designed so that the [CubeSearcher class](https://olappivottableextend.svn.codeplex.com/svn/OlapPivotTableExtensions/CubeSearcher.cs) has no knowledge of Excel.
+_Note:_ The search feature code was designed so that the [CubeSearcher class](https://github.com/OlapPivotTableExtensions/OlapPivotTableExtensions/blob/master/OlapPivotTableExtensions/CubeSearcher.cs) has no knowledge of Excel.
 That makes it completely standalone so it can be reused in other custom UIs.
 Just be sure to credit this project and post a discussion topic if you make enhancements so we can consider pushing those enhancements back into OLAP PivotTable Extensions.